kglazko/openhab-seleniumjs/README.md

-# openhab-seleniumjs
+# openhab-seleniumjs (For Mac OS X)
 Right now, you are able to pull up a demo of the OpenHab UI through selenium only by running a shell script.
+Disclaimer: I am not a Windows developer, so I am not sure if this will run on Windows.
+This was tested on OSX El Capitan.
 ## Requirements
 1. Please have NodeJS installed
 2. Please follow the instructions here to make sure your system can run with Selenium: https://code.google.com/p/selenium/wiki/WebDriverJs